beckitrue/home-remote-server/README.md

 ## Secure Remote Access to Home Network Services

 On the home server we need to have a secure connection to the web cameras.
 We want to limit who can access the cameras, and we don't want to run a VPN.
 And while we're at it, we might as well run the Pi-hole DNS blackhole on it, and point the IoT devices to use the Pi-hole.
+Finally, I'd like to have remote access to the server, so I added a 2nd Cloudflare tunnel so I can SSH to the host.

 Cloudflare tunnels work well, and I've used them for more than a year.
 Cloudflare now calls this service, [Cloudflare Zero Trust](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/#:~:text=Cloudflare%20Docs-,Cloudflare%20Zero%20Trust,-Cloudflare%20Zero%20Trust), because hey, everyone wants zero trust now days.

 I had to update my edge Raspberry Pi OS to Ubuntu 20.10, and decided to add [Pi-hole](https://docs.pi-hole.net/) to it as well.
 And since I'm upgrading, I wanted to up my game and finally learn to use [Docker](https://docker.com).
 So, I had to install [cloudflared](https://hub.docker.com/r/msnelling/cloudflared), [nginx](https://hub.docker.com/_/nginx), and [pihole](https://hub.docker.com/r/pihole/pihole) containers on the Raspberry Pi 3 B from 2015.
-(Aren't these things amazing?)
+(Aren't these things amazing?).
+I'm using a Docker image `msnelling/cloudflared` because I'm running this on an older Pi, but if you're using a newer one, you can use the official Cloudflare image `cloudflare/cloudflared:latest`

 ### Network Diagram for Cloudflare Tunnels